nodeshift/nodeshift/README.md

 #### projectLocation
 Changes the default location of where to look for your project.
 Defaults to your current working directory(CWD)

-#### configLocation
-Changes the default location of where to look for a configfile.
-Defaults to ~/.kube/

-#### osc.strictSSL
+#### strictSSL
-Setting to pass to the [Openshift Rest Client](https://www.npmjs.com/package/openshift-rest-client) for SSL use.
+This option is passed through to the [Openshift Rest Client](https://www.npmjs.com/package/openshift-rest-client) for SSL use.
 To allow using a self-signed cert, set to false

-#### osl.tryServiceAccount
+#### tryServiceAccount
-Setting to pass to the [Openshift Config Loader](https://www.npmjs.com/package/openshift-config-loader).
+This option is passed through to the [Openshift Config Loader](https://www.npmjs.com/package/openshift-config-loader).
 Set to false to by-pass service account lookup or use the KUBERNETES_AUTH_TRYSERVICEACCOUNT environment variable

 #### nodeVersion
 Specify the version of Node.js to use for the deployed application. defaults to latest.
 These version tags corespond to the docker hub tags of the [bucharest-gold s2i images](https://hub.docker.com/r/bucharestgold/centos7-s2i-nodejs/tags/)